Technology-Notes/nvidia-docker-wiki/Home.md

 #### How do I fix `unsatisfied condition: cuda >= X.Y`?
 Your CUDA container image is incompatible with your driver version.\
-Upgrade your driver or choose an [image tag](https://hub.docker.com/r/nvidia/cuda/) which is supported by your driver (see [CUDA requirements](https://github.com/NVIDIA/nvidia-docker/wiki/CUDA#requirements))
+Upgrade your driver or choose an [image tag](https://hub.docker.com/r/nvidia/cuda/) which is supported by your driver (see also [CUDA requirements](https://github.com/NVIDIA/nvidia-docker/wiki/CUDA#requirements))

 #### Do you support CUDA Multi Process Service (a.k.a.
 MPS)?
 No, MPS is not supported at the moment.
 However we plan on supporting this feature in the future, and [this issue](https://github.com/NVIDIA/nvidia-docker/issues/419) will be updated accordingly.